saravukobrat/QAteam/README.md

 ### Result:

-##### If we write down the text from excercises, this result will appear.
-If we put some other text in our DocQA file, then the result will be different.
+##### Result will depend on what we write down in our DocQA.txt file.
+So the first person who adds his name, or some other text, this text will appear on the first line of our document.
+The last person who adds his name, or some other text, this text will appear on the last line of our document.

 Go to Command line